 Medicaid remains the primary funder of LTC

 According to a 2015 Congressional Research Service report, Medicaid continues to be the primary funder of long-term care expense picking up 43% of the expense.

-Medicaid is a federal program for low-income, financially needy people.
+Medicaid is a federal program for low-income, financially needy or totally disabled people.
 It is set up by the federal government and administered differently in each state.